Quietly confident and buried in the heart of the English countryside many people wonder what is like to Live in Wiltshire.

-Wiltshire is a quietly confident, contented sorted of a county.
-Buried in the heart of the English countryside and as pretty as a picture it is the sort of county that those from further afield can’t quite locate on a map.
+Wiltshire is the sort of county that those from further afield can’t quite locate on a map.
 It is a place that reverberates with authenticity, history and charm that comes from thousands of years of civilisation.

 Wiltshire is a mostly rural county, dominated by rolling hills, dotted with postcard-perfect villages and traditional market towns, as well as the medieval city of Salisbury; which you can read more about in our blog on Property in Salisbury.

 Wiltshire?
 We’ve highlighted the many reasons why this county is such a